 I personally have always been the type of person who is super content with occupying myself and really enjoy my alone time, but I think a solo trip for people who are the opposite of that is even more necessary.
 Don’t be afraid to be alone with yourself and your thoughts.
 Embrace it!

-Solo travel makes you become comfortable with yourself.
+Traveling alone makes you become comfortable with yourself.
 You’re going to do things you never expected to do, like go out to eat by yourself, ask people to take a picture of you by yourself, and do excursions unaccompanied.

 When they said, “Snyder, party of one,” and I said “Here!”
 I think every person on the boat turned and looked at me.
 I definitely blushed, but after that experience, I never felt timid about being by myself on an excursion again.

 The things I mentioned previously that you have to do by yourself, I too was extremely nervous about at first!
 That’s totally normal.
-I felt awkward going to eat alone, asking people to take my picture, booking tours and excursions for just myself.
+I felt awkward going to eat alone, asking people to take my picture, and booking tours and excursions for just myself.

 But you know what, you get used to it!
 And honestly, not only do you get used to it, you begin to LOVE it!